fauna/faunadb-jvm/docs/java.md

     System.out.println("Stored spell:\n " + toPrettyJson(storeSpellResult));
 ```

-Read the spell we just created:
+Read the spell we just created and convert from a `Value` type back to the `Spell` type:

 ```java
     Value.RefV dragonRef = storeSpellResult.at("ref").to(Value.RefV.class).get();